-Writer, cartoonist and distinguished supporter of Humanism
+Writer, cartoonist and Patron of Humanists UK

 ..in the absence of any higher authorities, it behoves us to celebrate and protect all we’ve got left, which is ourselves as human.

 Martin Rowson is a multi-award winning cartoonist and writer whose work has appeared regularly in The Guardian, The Times, The Independent on Sunday, The Daily Mirror, The Spectator, The Morning Star and many other publications.
 He won the Cartoon Art Trust’s Political Cartoonist of the Year Award in 2000 and 2004 and Caricaturist Award in 2011, and the Political Cartoon Society’s Cartoon of the Year in 2003 and 2007 and was their Cartoonist of Year in 2010.
 He’s also won the prestigious Premio Satiri de Forte di Marmi International Satire Award in 2006.

 His books include comic book versions of TS Eliot’s The Waste Land and Laurence Sterne’s Tristram Shandy, as well asSnatches, a novel, and Stuff, a memoir about his late parents.
 His latest books are The Dog Allusion: Gods, Pets and How to be Human and Fuck: The Human Odyssey.
 His updated comic book adaptation of Gulliver’s Travels is published in March 2012.